lumini-statio/Stackerly/README.md

 - **Styles**: Located in `stock/static/css/` (uses Bootstrap 4/5)
 - **Tables**: Customizable in `stock/components/tables.py`
 - **Forms**: Built with crispy-forms, editable in `stock/forms.py`

----

-Ready to manage your stock like a pro?
-Let’s go! 🚀